-Hand Injury Case Synopsis:
+Hand Injury Case Summary:

 The plaintiff, a recently hired employee, was assigned to work with a mixer machine used for the production and processing of dog food.
 Upon returning to the mixer after a two-hour assignment elsewhere, plaintiff noticed that the discharged doors of the mixer were jammed with dog food.
 Believing the mixer to be off, the plaintiff inserted his hand into the mixing chamber to remove the clogged dog food, when his hand came in contact with the rotating blade.